Kaleado/cwm-website-material-new/p4-testimonials.md

 - In this section, we will be covering:
   - Tooltips.
   - More transitions.
-  - Responsive images.
-  - Centering images in Bootstrap.
-  - ScrollFire.
 - In this section, our page will be segmented into two halves: a top banner, and a bottom formation of three columns, corresponding to three testimonials.
 - Each testimonial will consist of an image, accompanied by a block of text.
-- We will even add a transition to each testimonial!
+- We will also add our fade-in transition to each testimonial.
 - Let's start with the banner.

 ## The Testimonials Banner